Japan Tour – escorted small-group vacation highlighting spring cherry blossoms and autumn foliage.

 Tokyo – Mt.
 Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka

-With a strong focus on history and culture, this extraordinary Japan tour showcases the best of the Land of the Rising Sun.
+Focusing on history and culture, this extraordinary Japan tour showcases the best of the Land of the Rising Sun.
 From the present capital of Tokyo to the former imperial seat of Kyoto, Japan’s perfect blend of ancient traditions with super modernity is on full display.
-In addition to in-depth presentations by the tour leader and local guides, the tour includes a sushi making lesson, sake tasting, a traditional cultural show, and full course Japanese dinner banquets.

 - Small group size (20 maximum).